datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Build

-The Makefile's _all_ target (default) downloads packages, updates the files that record these dependencies, creates many files, and runs code quality tests.
+The Makefile's _all_ target (default) downloads packages, updates the file that records these dependencies, creates many files, and runs code quality tests.

 To avoid unsolved build issues on Mac 10.9 (Mavericks), use the _app_ target instead.
+For more information, see issue #158.

     NB: Don't panic if the build seems to stall.
 (It does this while building lxml.)